RakhithJK/OfficeDev-teams-toolkit-wiki/Add-single-sign-on.md

 You can debug your application by pressing F5.

-Teams Toolkit will use the AAD manifest file to register the AAD application for SSO.
+Teams Toolkit will use the Microsoft Entra manifest file to register the Microsoft Entra application for SSO.

 To learn more about Teams Toolkit local debugging, refer to this [document](https://docs.microsoft.com/microsoftteams/platform/toolkit/debug-local).

-## Customize the AAD application registration
+## Customize the Microsoft Entra application registration

-The AAD [manifest](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest) allows you to customize various aspects of your application registration.
+The Microsoft Entra [manifest](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest) allows you to customize various aspects of your application registration.
 You can update the manifest as needed.

-Follow this [document](https://aka.ms/teamsfx-aad-manifest#customize-aad-manifest-template) if you need to include additional API permissions to access your desired APIs.
+Follow this [document](https://aka.ms/teamsfx-aad-manifest#Microsoft-Entra-manifest-template) if you need to include additional API permissions to access your desired APIs.

-Follow this [document](https://aka.ms/teamsfx-aad-manifest#How-to-view-the-AAD-app-on-the-Azure-portal) to view your AAD application in Azure Portal.
+Follow this [document](https://aka.ms/teamsfx-aad-manifest#How-to-view-the-Microsoft-Entra-app-on-the-Azure-portal) to view your Microsoft Entra application in Azure Portal.

 ## SSO authentication concepts
 ### How SSO works in Teams

-Single sign-on (SSO) authentication in Microsoft Azure Active Directory (Azure AD) silently refreshes the authentication token to minimize the number of times users need to enter their sign in credentials.
+Single sign-on (SSO) authentication in Microsoft Entra silently refreshes the authentication token to minimize the number of times users need to enter their sign in credentials.
 If users agree to use your app, they don't have to provide consent again on another device as they're signed in automatically.

 Teams Tabs and bots have similar flows for SSO.
 To learn more, refer to:
 * [Use SSO authentication in Tabs](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/auth-aad-sso?tabs=dotnet)